kencx/homelab/docs/backups.md

 A custom `autorestic-backup` script is run daily with systemd timers.
 The script requires an external hard drive and a [Backblaze](https://www.backblaze.com/b2/cloud-storage.html) account.
-The script and systemd units are installed and configured via the Ansible [nas role](roles/nas.md).
+The script and systemd units are installed and configured via the Ansible [autorestic role](roles/autorestic.md).

 The script performs the following: